therooler/piqmc/README.md

 **numruns**: Number of SA/PIQMC annealing runs.
 Each run corresponds to a specific random seed to control the initialization and MCMC random number generator.

 **seed**: Random seed to identify the random instance of couplings to be imported from the `data` folder.

+## Speed illustration of our code

+Using an `Intel(R) Xeon(R) CPU E5-2683 v4 @ 2.10GHz` CPU, the typical number of monte carlo steps for PIQMC with 20 trotter slices on the 2D Edwards-Anderson model with 40x40 spins is ~50 per second.
+For SA, ~2K monte carlo steps per second are performed on the same model.

+Similarly for the Sherrington-Kirkpatrick model with 100 spins, we have ~50 iterations per second for PIQMC with 100 trotter slices, while ~9000 iteractions per second for SA.

 ## License